AdobeDocs/analytics.en/help/analyze/analysis-workspace/visualizations/line.md

 ---
 # Line

-The Line visualization represents metrics using a line in order to show how values change over a period of time.
-A line chart can be used only when time is used as a dimension.
+The [!UICONTROL Line] visualization represents metrics using a line in order to show how values change over a period of time.
+A [!UICONTROL Line] chart can be used only when time is used as a dimension.

 ![Line visualization](assets/line-viz.png)

-Click on the gear icon in the top right of the Line visualization to access [**Visualization settings**](freeform-analysis-visualizations.md) available.
+Click on the gear icon in the top right of the [!UICONTROL Line] visualization to access [**Visualization settings**](freeform-analysis-visualizations.md) available.
 Settings are categorized into:

 * **General**: Settings that are common across visualization types
 * **Axis**: Settings that impact the x- or y-axis of the line visualization